Coastal and Marine Resource Management MSc

 If your final year includes a major project, there could be cost for transport or accommodation related to your research activities.
 The amount will depend on the project you choose.

-The cost of travel or accommodation for compulsory fieldwork is included in the course fee, but you'll need to cover other costs.
+The cost of travel or accommodation for compulsory fieldwork is included in the course fee, but you'll need to pay for meals and other subsistence costs that aren't included with your accommodation.

-Compulsory project work is normally carried out in the UK, and you'll be required to contribute to travel, accommodation and meals.
-These costs are likely to be in the region of £50 - £500 depending on the nature of the project.
+You'll need to contribute to the cost of travel, accommodation and meals for compulsory dissertation work, which is normally carried out in the UK.
+These costs are likely to be in the £50–£500 depending on the nature of the project.

-You'll be provided with essential safety equipment for fieldwork and site visits (hard hat and reflective jacket).
-If you require additional field equipment, you'll be required to cover the cost of those items.
+We provide essential safety equipment for fieldwork and site visits (hard hat and reflective jacket).
+If you require additional field equipment, you'll need to cover the cost of those items.
 Total costs will be in the region of £130.